kingluo/lua-resty-ffi/README.md

 ### `void* ngx_http_lua_nonblocking_ffi_task_poll(void *p);`

 Poll the task from the task queue assigned to the runtime.

+When it returns `NULL`, it denotes the runtime was unloaded, the polling thread/goroutine should clean up everything of this runtime and do not access the task queue anymore (because the task queue was deallocated in C)!

 ### `char* ngx_http_lua_nonblocking_ffi_get_req(void *tsk, int *len);`